 Praise the LORD, O my soul.
 O LORD my God, you are very great; you are clothed with splendor and majesty.
 The LORD wraps Himself in light as with a garment….Jesus says: I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.
 (Psalm 104:1-2; John 8:12)

 Christ’s apostle John writes that we know we have come to know God if, by His grace, we keep His commands and live as Jesus did.
 True believers never achieve sinless perfection in this life, but the Holy Spirit gives us new sensitivity to our wrongs, new revulsion to them, more strength from God to fight against our own unrighteousness, new humility about our own remaining sin, and a willingness to confess and turn from it.
-Then John says, God’s truth is seen because the darkness is passing and the true light of Christ is already shining.3
+God’s truth is seen because the darkness is passing and the true light of Christ is already shining.3

 Psalm 104 says “The LORD wraps Himself in light as with a garment,” and this topic of God’s light is rich for meditation.
 I will touch upon a few more related ideas and number them for ease of discussion.